An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 This innovation set the stage for future advancements like electric streetcars and subways, despite challenges like managing horse waste and controlling runaway horses.
 These streetcars, critical to the city's transport for decades and peaking at over 1,000 in operation, left a lasting legacy visible in the historic tracks along New York City's renowned thoroughfares, symbolizing a transformative era in metropolitan transportation.

-1863: Founded in 1853 as the Academy of the Holy Infancy, Manhattan College was incorporated in 1863, evolving into a prominent Roman Catholic liberal arts college.
-Situated in the Bronx, this institution became a key player in New York City's higher education scene, offering diverse academic programs.
+1863: Originally the Academy of the Holy Infancy, founded in 1853, Manhattan College was incorporated in 1863, transforming into a distinguished Roman Catholic liberal arts college located in the Bronx.
+As it evolved, the institution emerged as a pivotal element in New York City's higher education landscape, offering a diverse range of academic programs.

 1863: Founded by George Huntington Hartford and George Gilman, the Great American Tea Company, later known as A&P, emerged in New York City as a trailblazer in the retail and grocery sector.
 This enterprise marked the onset of a significant transformation in the U.S. retail industry, eventually becoming a leading grocery entity.